Faculty & School/Dept.

 Hons.
 BA (Kin) -

-Michael serves as an Assistant Professor, Teaching Stream, and Faculty member with the School of Kinesiology and Health Science Program at York University in Toronto, Canada.
+Michael serves as an Associate Professor, Teaching Stream, and Faculty member with the School of Kinesiology and Health Science Program at York University in Toronto, Canada.

 Michael is a highly experienced Certified Athletic Therapist and Physiotherapist with a passion for guiding people towards success.
 He graduated from York University with a Bachelor Degree in Kinesiology and Health Science and a Certificate in Athletic Therapy.
 He became certified as an Athletic Therapist, CATA(C), in Canada.
 He graduated from McMaster University with a Bachelor of Health Science in Physiotherapy.
 Later that year he became certified as an Athletic Trainer, ATC, in the United States.
 After entering private practice, Michael completed a post-graduate Diploma of Advanced Manual and Manipulative Physiotherapy (Dip.
 Manip.
 PT), from the Orthopaedic Division of the Canadian Physiotherapy Association.